AshwiniSettu-Research/iSAT/README.txt

 ## Description
 The Protein Sequence Alignment Tool is a powerful software tool based on the SFA (Structure-based Fingerprint Alignment) algorithm.
 It is designed to facilitate accurate and comprehensive alignment of protein sequences, aiding in functional annotation, protein structure prediction, drug discovery, and evolutionary biology studies.
+ProAlignX is accessed as a user-friendly web-based software tool. users input the protein sequences of interest, and ProAlignX employs the SFA algorithm to calculate structure-based fingerprints, construct an alignment matrix, and generate alignment results.
+The software further enhances usability by providing diverse visualization techniques, such as alignment matrix heatmaps, scatter plots, and alignment tables.
+These visualizations offer comprehensive insights into the alignment process and facilitate the analysis of structural characteristics of proteins.

 ## Features